abicky/activerecord-debug_errors/README.md

 ### ActiveRecord::Deadlocked

-When `ActiveRecord::Deadlocked` occurs, you can see the information of the latest detected deadlock:
+If you use MySQL and when `ActiveRecord::Deadlocked` occurs, you can see the information of the latest detected deadlock:

 ```
 ActiveRecord::Deadlocked occurred: